Complete Game Notes In PDF Format

 Current Season Series Win Streak: UCLA - 2 (2006-07)

-Series Notes: Stanford had won nine straight series over UCLA from 1998-2005 before the Bruins took two-of-three in Los Angeles in 2006 and then swept the Cardinal at Stanford in 2007 to make it five of the last six games for the Bruins.
+Series Notes: Stanford won nine straight series over UCLA (1998-2005) before the Bruins took two-of-three in Los Angeles in 2006 and then swept the Cardinal at Stanford in 2007.
+Overall, UCLA has won five of the last seven between the clubs.

-Cardinal Picks Up First Extra Inning Win After Previous Tough Luck - Stanford picked up its first extra inning win of the season with a 11-10 victory over San Francisco in 11 innings in its most recent game on April 16.
-The Cardinal has played a rash of extra inning games recently with five of its last 10 contests extending beyond nine frames.
+Cardinal Picks Up First Extra Inning Win After Previous Tough Luck - Stanford picked up its first extra inning win of the season with an 11-10 victory over San Francisco in 11 innings on April 16.
+The Cardinal has played a rash of extra inning games recently with five of its last 11 contests extending beyond nine frames.
 Stanford had posted just an 0-3-1 record in the first four of those contests before the San Francisco win.
 Stanford had not played an extra inning game in its first 22 contests of the season before the recent run.